RichardBradley/liquibase.github.com/documentation/spring.md

 {% endhighlight %}

-* In your LiquibaseProj folder Right-click and select New>Text Document to create a new text file.
+* In your LiquibaseProj folder create a plain text document named **liquibase.properties**.
-* Rename the text file to **liquibase.properties**.
 * Edit the liquibase.properties file to add the following properties:
 {% highlight sh %}